-in-service by summer 2014 for 2014S cases and in-service by the winter 2014/2015 for 2014/2015W cases as well as in-service by summer 2019 for 2019S cases).
+in-service by summer 2015 for 2015S cases and in-service by the winter for 2015/2016W cases as well as in-service by summer 2020 for 2020S cases).

-- An "All Firm Transmission" Case(s) will be developed which will include all confirmed long term firm transmission reservations with roll-over rights applicable to the study year(s). - Duke and Progress will each create their respective generation down cases from the common Base Case and share the relevant cases with each other. - Additional cases will be developed as required for different scenarios to evaluate other options such as imports across various interfaces to meet load demand forecasts in the study. - Other additional cases will be developed as required and approved by the OSC to evaluate the enhanced access scenarios submitted by the TAG.
+- An "All Firm Transmission" Case(s) will be developed which will include all confirmed long term firm transmission reservations with roll-over rights applicable to the study year(s). - Duke and Progress will each create their respective generation down cases from the common Base Case and share the relevant cases with each other. - Additional cases will be developed for different scenarios under a "climate change" legislation scenario to evaluate the following options to meet load demand forecasts in the study: - Retire 100% of existing unscrubbed coal generation plants (approximately 1,500MW in the PEC control area, 2,000MW in the Duke control area) by 2015, replace with new generation and/or imports - Coastal NC wind sensitivity with wind injections in the following locations, based on information obtained from the UNC report: - 2015 case, on peak: - Wilmington (30% capacity factor): 125 MW - Morehead City (40% capacity factor): 675 MW - Bayboro (35% capacity factor): 425 MW - 2015 case, off-peak (the final MW output studied at these locations will depend on a further assessment of loads during the off-peak case to verify operational limits and how much excess energy could be sold or exported): - Wilmington (90% capacity factor): 375 MW - Morehead City (90% capacity factor): 1,500 MW - Bayboro (90% capacity factor): 1,125 MW - Other additional cases will be developed as required and approved by the OSC to evaluate the enhanced access scenarios submitted by the TAG.